Nightblade/PathOfBuilding/docs/codingStyle.md

 ## Comments

-* Put long comments on a separate line.
+* Put long comments on their own line.
-* Use a single space after `--` .
+* Put a space after `'--'` :
 ```lua
 -- good ✔️
 --bad ❌